3 Hours / 3 CEs

 • Intended Audience

-This training is designed for professionals at all experience levels—beginner, intermediate, and advanced—who wish to develop or enhance their skills in assessing and managing violence risk in adolescents using the Structured Assessment of Violence Risk in Youth (SAVRY).
-The program is highly relevant for those working with youth across a variety of settings, including health care, criminal justice, victim services, security, social services, education, and human resources.
-Whether you are new to the SAVRY or considering its implementation in your practice, this training provides valuable knowledge and practical tools for effective risk assessment and management.
+This training is intended for professionals who work with youth and wish to develop or enhance their skills in assessing and managing violence risk in adolescents using the Structured Assessment of Violence Risk in Youth (SAVRY).
+It is highly relevant for those specializing in fields such as health care, criminal justice, victim services, security, social services, education, human resources, and community organizations.

 • Experience Level